 Labour supporters are also conflicted over China.
 For example, there’s an acknowledgement of this problem by Peter Tatchell – long time campaigner for gay rights, supporter of Labour.
 At the time of writing he has been criticising China for its persecution of Muslims, while at the same time wanting to celebrate the anniversary of Mao’s Communist Revolution.
 It’s a tricky sell.
 How does he do it?
 He declares that current China, with its recent to dipping into small business capitalism, is ‘state capitalism’ and therefore not true Communism.
 It’s a clever rhetorical move by Peter, until you realise that this ‘state capitalism’ is also part of Marx’s predictions, which means, according to Communism, the Muslims need ‘re-education’.
 Not such a smart move after all, Peter, to point out that China’s current persecution of Muslims is part of the plan.
 UK’s Labour Communists still find the Muslim vote useful.

-True Socialism is the dictatorship of the proletariat (that’s by the proletariat).
+True Socialism is the dictatorship by the proletariat in the form of teh state.
 And the point here is that according to Marx the purpose of the state is to oppress one class with another.
 Under Socialism the proletariat, through the state, oppress the capitalists.
 This is merely a reversal of the recent oppression by capitalists of the workers.

-The ‘final’ (yet never ending) phase, Communism, is the end game.
+The ‘final’ phase, Communism, is the (never ending) end game.
 Socialists achieve victory through global Socialists societies, until Capitalism can not get a foothold.
 Note that this is part of the continuous struggle, because Marx’s understanding and theory includes the probability that not everyone will agree with this movement to Socialism and then Communism, that some people will still want other systems.
 And such ‘reactionaries’ must be oppressed and crushed, because oppression is an essential part of the dogma.
-This theme recurs in Maoism.
+This theme reappears in Maoism.

 The end game is that there will no longer be a class based society – there will be no class.
 The state will no longer be needed other than for pure administrative functions, and it will eventually fade away.